 Is it normal for gums to bleed when brushing or flossing?

 While occasional light bleeding might happen when starting a new flossing routine, frequent or heavy bleeding is abnormal.
 It’s usually a sign of gum inflammation or early gum disease.
-Brushing too hard or using a hard-bristled toothbrush can also irritate the gums.
-You should consult our office if the bleeding persists over a few days.
+Brushing too hard or using a hard-bristle toothbrush can also irritate the gums.
+You should consult our office if the bleeding persists for more than a few days.

 Can stress cause bleeding gums?